stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/examples.md

 # Examples:DSPy :: Tensor:PyTorch

-If you're familiar with frameworks like NumPy, Pandas or PyTorch, you may notice a similarity between them.
-While the resemblance may be subtle, they all share a common feature: each has its own core data structure.
-Numpy uses arrays, Pandas have dataframes, PyTorch utilizes Tensors and DSPy introduces **Example**.
+Many frameworks have a "core" data structure.
+For example, numpy uses arrays, pandas has dataframes, and PyTorch utilizes Tensors.
+In DSPy, we work with **Example**, which are very similar to Python `dict`s but have a few useful utilities.

-## Creating an Example Object
+## Creating an `Example`

-Just like tensors in PyTorch, in DSPy, Examples serve as the primary data structure.
-The input to your Modules is of type `Example`, a class in DSPy that functions similarly to a Python Dictionary.
-Here's an example to illustrate:-
+When you use DSPy, you will do a lot of evaluation and optimization runs.
+Your individual datapoints will be of type `Example`.
+Here's an example to illustrate:

 ```python
 qa_pair = dspy.Example(question="This is a question?", answer="This is an answer.")